Tech Week In Review

 Another PIII/Celeron price cut from Intel.

+The Tyan dual Athlon mobo is (apparently) shipping.
 (MP capable Athlons are expected to be released when you read this.)

 ATI's Radeon 2 to ship late summer.